 Specifically, he uses mindfulness, which he defines as paying attention to the present moment on purpose, without judgment.

 Giscombé, a faculty member in the UNC School of Medicine’s Program on Integrative Medicine, teaches mindfulness courses at Carolina designed to introduce people to mindfulness and to reinvigorate the practice by others.
-These courses are open to the public, and his next course for beginners starts Jan.
-29.
+These courses are open to the public.

 On this week’s episode, we discuss mindfulness — what it is and what it isn’t — and the benefits that can come from its practice.